 - Expertise: What expertise does the evaluation team have?
 Can they perform the test and evaluation?

-Preece, Rogers and Sharp offer these procedures to insure proper ethics.
+Preece, Rogers and Sharp offer these procedures to insure proper ethics during the testing:

-- Tell the participant the goals of the test in language that they will understand, but not in so much detail that it will bias the results.
+- Tell the participant the goals of the test in language that they will understand, but not in so much detail that it will bias their performance of the participants.
 Tell them, “We want to learn how well this UI works for you,” and not, “We want to know if you will miss seeing a button.”

-- Explain the tasks clearly and without biasing the results.
+- Explain the tasks clearly and without biasing participant’s performance.

 - Be sure to tell them that all data will be confidential and promise anonymity.

-- Tell the users that they can stop at any time during the test.
+- Tell the participants that they can stop at any time during the test.

-- Pay users when you can; this makes the relationship between you and the participant professional.
+- Pay participants when you can; this makes the relationship between you and the participant professional.
 You will not be able to pay participants.

 - Ask users if in the future, you can quote them.

 The above is a good procedure, but they do not replace the most important aspect: treat the participants with respect.
-(This is why we call them participants and not subjects.)
 Treat them with respect even while you are designing the test.
-I have learned that the better you treat the participants (before and during the test) the better the results will be.
+I have learned that the better you treat the participants (before and during the tests), the better the results will be.